Schools in Singapore are slowly reopening more activities for their students as the government tries to normalise school operations for students.

 Some CCAs like NPCC and NCC educate discipline and restraint while others like Soccer Club emphasis on teamwork.

 Students who have CCAs learn to become committed to the tasks they are taking a part of.
 They do their best to give their 100% in the activity and this commitment is also channeled in other activities that they do.

 Since they commit themselves to their activities, they understand the importance of responsibility and accountability which are important life skills.

 CCAs are done after school hours and happen several times a week.
 Since they happen regularly each week, it will require long-term commitment from your child to keep up with their CCA and learn how to manage their time wisely which is a big help in exam preparations as explained here.

 Your child will start learning which tasks they have to do first and complete them on time so they will be able to do their CCAs without problems.

 4) Expose Your Child to Diverse Interests

-As your child grows older, they will slowly discover what activities and topics that they like to pursue and explore.
+As your child grows older, they will slowly discover what activities and topics they like to pursue and explore.

 With CCAs, they can discover their interest and develop other interests at the same time.
 Your children may even discover what career they want to pursue in the future.